google/skia/site/user/api/SkMatrix_Reference.md

 <a href='undocumented#SkScalar'>SkScalar</a> <a href='#SkMatrix_getScaleX'>getScaleX</a>() const
 </pre>

-Returns scale factor multiplied by x input, contributing to x output.
+Returns scale factor multiplied by x-axis input, contributing to x-axis output.
 With <a href='#SkMatrix_mapPoints'>mapPoints</a>, scales <a href='SkPoint_Reference#Point'>Points</a> along the x-axis.

 ### Return Value